-These activities are effective and engaging ways to support students who might need additional support in phonological awareness, decoding, comprehension, vocabulary, fluency, or self-confidence.
+These activities are effective and engaging ways to support students who might need additional support in phonological awareness, high frequency words, decoding, comprehension, vocabulary, fluency, or self-confidence.

 Mastering foundational reading skills takes practice.
 Assign a Reading Workout for individual or partner learning stations and engage students in powerful practice they need to become confident readers.